'Supergirl' casts Nicole Maines as TV's first transgender superhero

 National City is getting a new groundbreaking superhero!

-Transgender activist Nicole Maines (Royal Pains) is joining Supergirl as TV’s first transgender superhero in season 4, producers announced during the show’s San Diego Comic-Con 2018 panel Saturday.
+Transgender actress turned activist Nicole Maines (Royal Pains) is joining Supergirl as TV’s first transgender superhero in season 4, producers announced during the show’s San Diego Comic-Con 2018 panel Saturday.

 Maines will play Nia Nal, the newest addition to CatCo’s reporting team who is fierce and driven to protect others.
 This season, Nia will follow a similar path as Kara/Supergirl that will lead her to eventually embracing her superhero destiny as Dreamer.
 Hopefully, the introduction of a new CatCo based character means this season will be spending a bit more time at CatCo, which diminished in importance in season 3 due to the fact that Kara was focused on being Supergirl.